The Journey (1995 film)

 The Journey (سفر) is a 1995 Iranian film directed by Alireza Raisian and written by Abbas Kiarostami.
 The film follows Farhad Sadri and his family, as their home in Tehran is bombed during the Gulf War.
 The family moves to northern Iran, and during their travels they experience special moments.

+Plot summary

+During the Gulf War, Farhad Sadri and his family are forced to flee Tehran after their home is targeted during a bombing raid.
+Seeking safety, they embark on a journey toward northern Iran.
+Throughout their travels, the family navigates the anxieties of war while experiencing transformative and significant moments that reshape their personal bonds and perspectives.